Lung cancer resources and support organisations

 Head Office:

 Support line: 0800 090 2309.
 For emotional support and practical advice about terminal illness, including for family and friends.
-The support line is open 8am - 6pm Monday to Friday and 11am - 5pm on Saturday.
+The support line is open 8am - 6pm Monday to Friday and 10am - 4pm Saturday to Sunday.

 Relate offers private and confidential counselling, and psychosexual therapy to help with relationship problems.
 They provide counselling over the phone, through a webcam or face to face at a Relate centre.
 Clients are asked to contribute towards the cost of their counselling sessions according to their income.